Gerry Conway: Novels and Star Trek Comic Strip

+Screenplays and TV producing

 Conway as well moved into screenwriting in the 1980s, starting with the animated feature Fire and Ice (1983), co-written with Roy Thomas, based on characters created by Ralph Bakshi and Frank Frazetta.
 Conway and Thomas wrote the story basis for Stanley Mann's screenplay for the film Conan the Destroyer (1984).
 Afterwards, Conway and Thomas also worked on the script of a live-action X-Men film for production company Nelvana that wasn't produced because of distributor Orion Pictures' financial troubles and subsequent bankruptcy.

-Conway wrote, and later produced, such TV series as Father Dowling Mysteries, Diagnosis: Murder, Matlock, Jake and the Fatman, Hercules: The Legendary Journeys, Baywatch Nights, Pacific Blue, Silk Stalkings, Perry Mason telefilms, Law & Order, The Huntress, Law & Order: Criminal Intent, and an episode of Batman: The Animated Series ("Appointment in Crime Alley").
+Conway wrote, and later produced, such TV series as Father Dowling Mysteries, Diagnosis: Murder, Matlock, Jake and the Fatman, Under Suspicion, Hercules: The Legendary Journeys, Baywatch Nights, Pacific Blue, Silk Stalkings, Perry Mason telefilms, Law & Order, The Huntress, Law & Order: Criminal Intent, and two episodes of Batman: The Animated Series ("Appointment in Crime Alley", "Second Chance").

 Conway frequently referenced his comic book connections during his stint on Law & Order by naming characters on the show after comic book creators such as John Byrne.

 Personal life

 Conway's first wife was comic-book writer Carla Conway.
 The couple have a daughter, Cara.
 His second wife, Karen, is a psychologist who works with autistic children.
 They married in 1992 and have a daughter, Rachel.
-As of 2015, he and his wife Laura live in Thousand Oaks, California.
+As of 2015, Conway and Laura live in Thousand Oaks, California.

 Conway's ancestral family background is Irish, as he described in his blog:

 Conway was raised a Christian, but stated in a 2013 interview that he does not "have any religious belief at this point".

+In October 2022, Conway was diagnosed with pancreatic cancer and underwent Whipple surgery to remove the tumor, resulting in several hospitalizations.
+In September 2023, he declared that he was cancer-free.